niteshift-setup.sh is the script every task runs before the agent gets control. Same shape as the

 Two env vars expose which phase the script is in:

-NITESHIFT_LIFECYCLE_PROVISION=1on the task’s first startNITESHIFT_LIFECYCLE_RESUME=1on each resume after a suspend
+NITESHIFT_LIFECYCLE_RESUME=1 on each resume after a suspend

-$NITESHIFT_LOG_FILE, the same log file the
+The script’s stdout and stderr stream into $NITESHIFT_LOG_FILE, the same log file the

 task workspace logs tab reads from.
 Anything you echo from the script lands there.